ianthehenry/hexagain/content/articles/connectivity/fifth-row-edge-template.md

 Which leaves us with three interesting weak points.
 We won't be able to respond to an intrusion at any of these points by reducing our path to a smaller template.
-Instead, we'll answer with with forcing moves that will eventually conspire to get us a connection.
+Instead, we'll answer with forcing moves that will eventually conspire to get us a connection.

 Let's go through these one at a time, starting with the topmost.